 - Plant ID walks

 - Custom nursery grows

 - Private & group lessons

-- Pollinator habitat design with Moosewood Ecological for Army Corps of Engineers at Otter Brook.
-Roxbury, NH (2016-’17).
+2016-2017 Pollinator habitat designer: in collaboration with Moosewood Ecological (Chesterfield, NH) for Army Corps of Engineers at Otter Brook.
+Roxbury, NH

-- Completed coursework.
-New England Wild Flower Society (now Native Plant Trust).
-On ferns, grasses, lichens, systematics, wildflowers, shrubs, seeds, etc. (2012-’15).
+2012-2015 Completed coursework: New England Wild Flower Society (now Native Plant Trust); On ferns, grasses, lichens, systematics, wildflowers, shrubs, seed biology, and horticulture